 Irritable Period Summary

-• Jumps all over couches and crashes into furniture; just can’t seem to control themselves; as if a house is not the proper place for a 7 year old child to live
+• They just can’t seem to control themselves, as if a house is not the proper place for a 7 year old child to live.

 New Abilities Summary

 • Really feels the deeper meaning of any topic.
-If you talk about what having a boyfriend or girlfriend is, they get bashful and melt, as if they understand it could be them and they are imagining it
+If you talk about what having a boyfriend or girlfriend is, they get bashful and melt, as if they understand it could be them and they are imagining it.

 • Fairly conflicted on many things.
 For instance, their favorite topic is history and they are really good at math but if you ask them, they want to be an artist.
 This isn’t “bad.”
 They are just all over the place and wanting to do everything and almost uneasy with having to make such a decision as what to be when they grow up—even though they are intensely interested in it.
 Is it realistic?
 Does it make sense?
 But their passion is what it is, gosh darn it!